streamkit/streamkit/README.txt

    2.1 Stop the bundle
    2.2 Refresh package imports
    2.3 Start bundle
-3. Check that the status of this bundle has changed from "Installed" into fragment.
+3. Check that the status of this bundle has changed from "Installed" into "Fragment".

 B: CONSECUTIVE INSTALLS
 NOTE: once this bundle is recognized as a fragment, you should be fine executing just step 1: